ChrisJefferson/azumangaorg/azumangaorg/content/gap/gap_code_coverage.md

 Modified: 01-05-2015
 Category: GAP
 Tags: GAP, Profiling, Testing
-Summary: How to use line code coverage and profiling, and adding tests to GAP
+Summary: How to use line code coverage and profiling, and adding tests to GAP (In Progress)

 The purpose of this article is to show how to use GAP's new line-by-line profiler / code coverage.
 We will do this with by looking at looking at how running GAP's test suite, finding some untested code and adding a test.
 Working through this tutorial would be an excellent way for you to also help extend GAP's test coverage!